 The remaining 4 kilometres between the end of the tarred road and Sossuvlei can only be traversed on a 4X4 vehicle.
 Experience driving on sand is desirable but not required.
 It's perfectly doable.
 It's advisable to lower your tire pressure 150 kPa before engaging the sandy trail.

-Another option if you don't have a 4X4 vehicle is to leave your 2WD car at in the parking area and take the available public shuttle buses which will take you there for 100 $NS/pp return.
+Another option if you don't have a 4X4 vehicle is to leave your 2WD car in the parking area and take the available public shuttle buses which will take you there for 100 $NS/pp return.
 Another option is to bum a ride with self-drive visitors with extra space in their 4x4 vehicle.

 Sesriem lodges like the Sossusvlei Lodge also offer early morning excursions which will take you the entire way.